Understanding Superannuation vs. Retirement: Are They the Same or Different?

 abbasiti

 If your retirement age is 58 years, you normally have to quit the service at this age.
 This is called superannuation.
-However, the employer may provide some packages or schemes to allow employees to leave the service before reaching the superannuation age, such as Voluntary Retirement Scheme and Medical VRS.
+However, the employer may provide some packages or schemes to allow employees to leave the service before reaching the superannuation age, such as the Voluntary Retirement Scheme and Medical VRS.
 All these options, including superannuation, are considered types of retirement.

 Abbas.P.S